-- Advertised projects have been advertised by the implementation agency for bids. - Programmed projects have been identified for funds in the current TIP. - Pre-TIP projects have received Project Review Committee (PRC) approval from MassDOT Highway Division and have an "active" PROJIS number, but do not have funds identified in the TIP. - Conceptual projects are project concepts or ideas that are not yet under design.
+- Advertised Projects have been advertised by the implementing agency for bids. - Programmed Projects have been programmed in the current TIP to receive funding. - Pre-TIP Projects have received Project Review Committee (PRC) approval from MassDOT Highway Division and have an active PROJIS number, but do not have funds identified in the TIP. - FFY 2018-22 Pre-TIP Projects that were included in the FFYs 2018-22 Universe of Projects. - Conceptual Projects are project concepts or ideas that are not yet under design.